 Every week, Executive Food Editor Keith Dresser pairs each main dish with a side to give you a complete, satisfying dinner without the guesswork.
 Look for the game plan section to learn tips on how to streamline your kitchen work so dinner comes together quicker.

-Dinner 1: Bacon-Wrapped Pork Tenderloin and Braised Radicchio
+Dinner 1: Bacon-Wrapped Pork Tenderloin with Braised Radicchio

 For Bacon-Wrapped Pork Tenderloin Medallions, we cut pork tenderloins into 1½-inch-thick medallions and wrap them with smoky bacon.
 Microwaving the bacon slightly before wrapping shrinks the slices and ensures that they stay snug around the pork during cooking.
 Braised Radicchio with Apple and Cream balances the enjoyable bitter flavor of radicchio with a sweet-tart Granny Smith apple and small amount of rich cream.